murilolivorato/book_display/readme.md

 ## ABOUT BOOK DISPLAY

-It is a Display of Books , bilt with Laravel 5.8 and Vue.js 2.0 . <br /> <br />
+It is a Display of Books , built with Laravel 5.8 and Vue.js 2.0 . <br /> <br />
 To start -
 - Create the Tables with DB Seed
 - Update with composer update